-Never forget, when you walk in to a car showroom, you are very much in the salesman’s territory.
-Salesmen may have their own agenda; the car they want to sell or the price they want for it for example may not match your expectations, so you must stay focused.
+Never forget, when you walk in to a car showroom, you are very much in the salesperson’s territory.
+Salespeople may have their own agenda; the car they want to sell, or the price they want for it, may not match your expectations, so you must stay focused.

 Don't get distracted